PerErikAndreas/gallerycomponent/src/components/galleryComponent/README.md

 # Andreas Photo Gallery

-Andreas Photo Gallery is a simple web application that allows users to search for images using the Flickr API.
+Andreas Gallery Component is a simple web application that allows users to search for images using the Flickr API.
 The application consists of a server (built with Node.js and Express) and a client-side gallery (built with Vanilla JavaScript, HTML, and CSS).

 ## Features